hj01857655/auto-cursor/README.md

 A cleaner version of [cursor-auto-free](https://github.com/chengazhen/cursor-auto-free)

-## Features
+## Differences

-- Bring your own email
-- Simple execution
-- Much cleaner code
+- Only bring-your-own-mailserver for now (or use Cloudflare email routing, see upstream's README)
+- You need to manually click the turnstile captcha twice

 ## Requirements
 - Cursor installed (obviously)